jakobzeitler/ac-bo-hackathon.github.io/_projects/project-13-Interpretable-BO.md

 title: Interpretability of Bayesian Optimisation Campaigns
 topic: general
 team_leads:
-  - Dylan Schubert (University College London)
+  - Dylan Schubert (University College London) @Schubydo

 # Comment these lines by prepending the pound symbol (#) to each line to hide these elements
 contributors: